-Assessment and skills courses build over the curriculum, leading to preparedness for initial practicum experiences with real children, adolescents, parents, teachers, administrators, and related services professionals in the second year of the program under close supervision of field and university faculty supervisors.
+Assessment and skills courses build over the curriculum, leading to preparedness for initial practicum experiences with real clients in the second year of the program under close supervision of field and university faculty supervisors.
 As students master basic competencies, they are given more complex practical experiences.
 Students are assessed on both foundational knowledge and practical skills at multiple levels of the program.
-In addition to monitoring student progress through course grades, acquisition of foundational knowledge and skills are assessed through continuing student evaluations each semester informed by faculty input and field supervisor evaluations and reports.
-Faculty review the continuing student evaluation in an end of the semester meeting.
-Students are provided with formal evaluation feedback with strengths and weaknesses from their advisor.
+In addition to monitoring student progress through course grades, acquisition of foundational knowledge and skills are assessed through continuing student evaluations, field supervisor evaluations, and key examinations at the end of the first and second years in the program.
+Students participate in self-evaluation for the continuing student evaluation and the clinical field experience evaluation processes.